Foods & Feasts of Colonial Virginia

 At the re-created 1780s farm, visitors can witness the bounty of field and garden transformed into stews, pies and breads.
 A variety of dishes will be prepared at daily in the farm kitchen using 18th-century open-hearth cooking techniques and recipes.
 On Thursday and Friday, special programs will feature the processing of an entire pig into hams and bacon and salting for preservation, as well as methods of preserving the fruit and vegetable harvest for the winter ahead.
 In addition, visitors can learn about 18th-century remedies for indigestion.

-Food preparation in the museums’ interpretive areas is for demonstration purposes only.
+Food preparation in the museums’ outdoor living-history areas is for demonstration purposes only.

 Holiday Tickets, Tours & Packages